deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 ## How to add node configuration step?

-Additional node configuration steps are set by custom resource [NodeGroupConfiguration](cr.html#nodegroupconfiguration).
+Additional node configuration steps are set via the [NodeGroupConfiguration](cr.html#nodegroupconfiguration) custom resource.

 ## How to use containerd with Nvidia GPU support?